2017 United Kingdom general election

 Opinion polls had consistently shown strong leads for the Conservatives over Labour.
 From a 21-point lead, the Conservatives' lead began to diminish in the final weeks of the campaign.
-The Conservative Party returned 317 MPs—a net loss of 13 seats relative to 2015—despite winning 42.4% of the vote (its highest share of the vote since 1983), whereas the Labour Party made a net gain of 30 seats with 40.0% (its highest vote share since 2001, representing its highest increase in vote share between two general elections since 1945).
-It was the first election since 1997 in which the Tories made a net loss of seats or Labour a net gain of seats.
+The Conservative Party returned 317 MPs—a net loss of 13 seats relative to 2015—despite winning 42.4% of the vote (its highest share of the vote since 1983), whereas the Labour Party made a net gain of 30 seats with 40.0% (its highest vote share since 2001 and its highest increase in vote share between two general elections since 1945).
+It was the first election since 1997 in which the Conservatives made a net loss of seats or Labour a net gain of seats.
 The election had the closest result between the two major parties since February 1974 and resulted in their highest combined vote share since 1970.
 The Scottish National Party (SNP) and the Liberal Democrats, the third- and fourth-largest parties, both lost vote share; media coverage characterised the result as a return to two-party politics.
 The SNP, which had won 56 of the 59 Scottish seats at the previous general election in 2015, lost 21.
 The Liberal Democrats made a net gain of four seats.
-UKIP, the third-largest party in 2015 by number of votes, saw its share of the vote reduced from 12.6% to 1.8% and lost its only seat.
+UKIP, the third-largest party in 2015 by number of votes, saw its share of the vote reduced from 12.6% to 1.8% and lost its only seat, Clacton.

 In Wales, Plaid Cymru gained one seat, giving it a total of four seats.
 The Green Party retained its sole seat, but its share of the vote declined.
 In Northern Ireland, the DUP won 10 seats, Sinn Féin won seven, and Independent Unionist Sylvia Hermon retained her seat.
 The Social Democratic and Labour Party (SDLP) and Ulster Unionist Party (UUP) lost all their seats.
+Future Conservative leader Kemi Badenoch first entered Parliament in this election.

 Negotiation positions following the UK's invocation of Article 50 of the Treaty on European Union in March 2017 to leave the EU were expected to feature significantly in the campaign, but did not as domestic issues took precedence instead.
 The campaign was interrupted by two major terrorist attacks: Manchester and London Bridge; thus, national security became a prominent issue in its final weeks.

-The outcome of the election would have significant implications for the Brexit negotiations, and led the Parliament of the United Kingdom into a period of protracted deadlock which would eventually bring about another general election two-and-a-half years later.
+The outcome of the election would have significant implications for the Brexit negotiations, and led the Parliament of the United Kingdom into a period of protracted deadlock which would eventually bring about the end of May's ministry, and the election of Boris Johnson as Prime Minister, who would go on to call another general election two and a half years later.